sathvikswaminathan/sathvikswaminathan.github.io/_posts/2025-05-28-top-down-analysis.md

 The `vmovups` instructions load data from memory into SIMD registers and consume a lot of time.

-Now that the performance bottleneck has been identified, differnet approaches can be experimented to lowering the loading time for the `vmovups` instructions such as using the `__builtin_prefetch` function to prefetch the relevant data into the cache.
+Now that the performance bottleneck has been identified, differnet approaches can be experimented to lowering the loading time for the `vmovups` instructions such as calling the `__builtin_prefetch` function at the appropriate time to prefetch the relevant data into the cache.